gowtham777y/Linear-Regression/README.md

 # Linear-Regression
-Linear regression on a dataset
+Linear regression on a dataset using python and scikit learn